Dollar Tree (DLTR)

 Dollar Tree Trailing 12-Month Gross Margin

-Dollar Tree’s gross profit margin came in at 37.7% this quarter, up 4.5 percentage points year on year and easily exceeding analysts’ estimates.
-Dollar Tree’s full-year margin has also been trending up over the past 12 months, increasing by 1.1 percentage points.
+In Q1, Dollar Tree produced a 35.6% gross profit margin, up 4.8 percentage points year on year and in line with analysts’ estimates.
+Dollar Tree’s full-year margin has also been trending up over the past 12 months, increasing by 2.1 percentage points.
 If this move continues, it could suggest the company has less pressure to discount products and is realizing better unit economics due to stable or shrinking input costs (such as labor and freight expenses to transport goods).

 8. Operating Margin